AlonGil-Ad/simple_mocap/README.md

 Cause: Internal depacketization error or network error</br>
 Solution: Restart the script.
 Make sure to call shutdown()</br></br>
 Error: Everything works but your object is not being tracked</br>
-Cause: Object not tracked by Motive or mismatch of string name or int ID</br>
+Cause: Object not tracked by Motive or mismatch of String name or Integer ID</br>
 Solution: Verify setting in Motive

 ### Notice: